 When turning any kind of meat or poultry, the melting fat will drop onto the briquettes and it may create a flare-up.
 If this happens, use a long-handled spatula to move the food to another area.

 Grille rack

 The two-piece rack is reversible.
 Place the side with the two grooved tabs toward the back of the cooktop.
-The grille rack is made of cast Type 304 stainless steel.
+The grille rack is made of cast iron and has a black porcelain finish.